 This is one of the clearest, most obvious warning signs of employee disengagement in a company.
 Employees who are disengaged or uninterested in their work are more likely to take frequent leave since they are not as motivated to work regularly to avoid the workplace or complete certain chores.

 Unplanned sick days, inexplicable leaves, or an increase in personal time off could be signs of this behavior.
-The increase in absenteeism highlights a broader problem of declining motivation and job satisfaction in addition to reflecting a weakened commitment to professional obligations.
+Excessive absenteeism in the workplace highlights a broader problem of declining motivation and job satisfaction in addition to reflecting a weakened commitment to professional obligations.

 Lack Of Initiative